ajasinger/vacation-app/README.md

 ### App.js `useEffect()`
 1. Call `useEffect()` with 2 arguments:
     a) a callback function (a function passed into another function as an argument) we want react to call each time the component renders,
-    b) a dependency array (anempty array []) so it's only called on first render unless something in the dependency array changes.
+    b) a dependency array (an empty array []) so it's only called on first render unless something in the dependency array changes.

 ### App.js `return` statement
 1. Define attributes `title` and `subtitle` to <Title/> component element as JSX